dina-elorbany/Bankist-App-Accounts/README.md

 has a 00:10:00 minutes timer starts decreasing once account has been idle and if the time passed, account logs out.

 Accounts that has been registered are:
-  username: js    pin: 1111    Porugal
+  username: js    pin: 1111    Portugal
   username: jd    pin: 2222    USA
   username: de    pin: 3333    Egypt